MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/ui-extensions-dynamicsgp-data-migration.md

 ms.tgt_pltfrm: na
 ms.workload: na
-ms. search.keywords: app, add-in, manifest, customize, import, implement ms.date: 10/01/2019 ms.author: edupont
+ms. search.keywords: app, add-in, manifest, customize, import, implement ms.date: 01/16/2020 ms.author: edupont
-ms.openlocfilehash: c5798baec1130c3fc662a8751aee87bb8b438146
+ms.openlocfilehash: b05959eea09289db7878145347362786ab336de8
-ms.sourcegitcommit: 02e704bc3e01d62072144919774f1244c42827e4
+ms.sourcegitcommit: 877af26e3e4522ee234fbba606615e105ef3e90a
 ms.translationtype: HT
 ms.contentlocale: en-NZ
-ms.lasthandoff: 10/01/2019
+ms.lasthandoff: 01/28/2020
-ms.locfileid: "2311300"
+ms.locfileid: "2992161"
 ---
 # <a name="the-dynamics-gp-data-migration-extension"></a>The Dynamics GP Data Migration Extension
 This extension makes it easy to migrate customers, vendors, inventory items, general ledger accounts, open payables and open receivables transactions from Dynamics GP to [!INCLUDE[prodshort](includes/prodshort.md)].
 If your business uses Dynamics GP today, you can export the relevant records and then open an assisted setup guide to add the data to [!INCLUDE[prodshort](includes/prodshort.md)].
-The migration extension works for all supported versions of Microsoft Dyanmics GP.
+The migration extension works for all supported versions of Microsoft Dynamics GP.
 For more information, see [Importing Business Data from Other Finance Systems](across-import-data-configuration-packages.md).

+> [!NOTE]
+>  This extension will be deprecated in the 15.3 update.
+We recommend that users who want to migrate from Dynamics GP start using the **Cloud Migration** wizard instead.
+The **Cloud Migration** extension has more robust functionality and brings more data into Business Central from Dynamics GP.

 ## <a name="exporting-data-from-dynamics-gp"></a>Exporting Data from Dynamics GP
 You must have exported some or all of your existing customers, vendors, inventory items, and general ledger accounts using data export functionality within Dynamics GP.
 When selecting the data to export the following types can be selected: